 When Will Our Lands Return to Us?

 A young man enters a gathering in which an elderly scholar is addressing an audience.
 Clearly agitated, the young man struggles to wait for a pause in the scholar’s speech in order to interject.
 Finding his moment, the man gets up to say his piece.
-Voice raised and angry, he asks (without really asking): Mata ta‘udu ilayna afghanistan? - ‘When will Afghanistan be returned to us?’
+Voice raised and angry, he asks (or rather he shouts): Mata ta‘udu ilayna afghanistan? – ‘When will Afghanistan be returned to us?’
 Mata ta‘udu ilayna al-‘iraq? – ‘When will Iraq return to us?’
-Mata ta‘udu ilayna falastin? – ‘When shall Palestine be returned to us?’
+Mata ta‘udu ilayna falastin? – ‘When will Palestine be returned to us?’
 Mata, mata, mata!? – ‘When, when, WHEN!?’

-The shaykh takes a deep breath and lets out a subdued sigh of pain, as his head bows to the hurt.
-He takes a moment to gather his thoughts, lifts up his head to respond … But by then, the youth has already stormed out of the assembly.
+The shaykh takes a deep breath and lets out a gentle sigh of pain, as his head bows to the hurt.
+He takes a moment to gather his thoughts, lifts his head to respond … But by then, the youth has already stormed out of the assembly.

 The idea that the political fortunes of Muslims are tied to their collective worship and obedience of God may be anathema to secularised Muslims; it may even have become a tired cliché in royalist circles; but it is a true notion – and one that has a firm basis in the revealed texts.

 Indeed, such a true Islamic political concept is rooted in the words of the Qur’an: God has given an example of a town which was once secure and peaceful, its provisions coming to it abundantly from every quarter.
 Yet it was ungrateful for God’s favours, so God made them taste hunger and fear because of what they did.
 [16:112]